-2. THE KITCHEN
+2. The Kitchen

 A team of goblin cooks work in the hot kitchens, making the stew and dishing out meals.
 The prep area and the pots are disgusting as the goblins break down worms into the soup.

-3. THE STOREROOM
+3. The Storeroom

-Filled with boxes of potatoes and onions alongside barrels of water, worm brew, and salt, the
+Filled with boxes of potatoes and onions, barrels of water, and worm brew, and salt, the storeroom isn't particularly exciting.
+But a spiral staircase descends downward into the basements.

-92
+4. Basement

+This appears to be further storage, including yeast, salt, and water barrels.
+But some of the boxes also include cultic robes, boxes of hooked goads and leather armor, and other gear for the cultists.
+The basement is regularly watched by a

+Goblin Wormtender and a lesser remora flea.